 * If you don't have self-rising flour, you can substitute using a ratio of 1 cup all-purpose flour, 1 1/4 teaspoon baking powder, plus 1/8 teaspoon of salt, for every cup of self-rising flour.
 Have made both ways though and got better results from the self-rising flour.

-1 Preheat oven to 350°F. Grease a 9x5-inch loaf pan well with butter.
+1 Preheat oven and prepare loaf pan: Preheat oven to 350°F. Grease a 9x5-inch loaf pan well with butter.

-2 Pour the flour, salt and sugar into a large bowl and whisk to combine.
+2 Whisk together the flour, salt and sugar in a large bowl.

-4 Pour into the loaf pan to no more than 2/3 full.
-Pop into the oven immediately and bake for 50 minutes.
-Since ovens can vary, check the bread after 40 minutes and see if a toothpick inserted into the deepest part of the loaf comes out clean.
+4 Bake: Pour into the loaf pan to no more than 2/3 full.
+Pop into the oven immediately and bake at 350°F for 50 minutes.
+Since ovens can vary, check the bread after 40 minutes and see if a tester inserted into the deepest part of the loaf comes out clean.
 If it does, you’re done.

-5 Let the loaf cool a bit, maybe 5 minutes, and then turn it out onto a rack.
+5 Cool and paint with butter: Let the loaf cool a bit, maybe 5 minutes, and then turn it out onto a rack.
 Paint it with lots of soft butter, which will melt as you go.